drwasho/openbazaar-documentation/03 OpenBazaar Protocol.md

 ### Pseudonymity

-Each node in OpenBazaar is identified by its GUID, which uniquely corresponds to an asymmetric ECDSA key pair.
+Each node in _OpenBazaar_ is identified by its GUID, which uniquely corresponds to an asymmetric ECDSA key pair.
 This GUID is the cryptographically secure hash of the public key.
 The anonymity goal is to ensure this GUID remains unassociated for any real-world identity-revealing information such as IP addresses.

 Each GUID is associated with a user-friendly name.
 These user-friendly names can be used as mnemonic names: If someone loses their trust network by reinstalling the node without first exporting, they know that certain agents remain trustworthy.
 Furthermore, user-friendly names are used in the trust bootstrapping procedure in which it becomes easier to peer-review that the bootstrapped nodes are the correct ones.
 Finally, user-friendly names can be exchanged between users out of the software usage scope; for example, a user can directly recommend a vendor by their user-friendly name to one of their friends via e-mail.

 To maintain a cryptographically secure association between node GUIDs and user-friendly names, we utilize the Namecoin [Gilson] blockchain.
 A node can opt-in for a user-friendly name if they so choose.
 To create a user-friendly name for their GUID, they must register in the "id/" namecoin namespace [Namecoin ID] with their user-friendly name.
 For example, if one wishes to use the name "dionyziz", they must register the "id/dionyziz" name on Namecoin.
-The value of this registration is a JSON dictionary containing the key "OpenBazaar" which has the GUID as its value.
+The value of this registration is a JSON dictionary containing the key "_OpenBazaar_" which has the GUID as its value.
 As Namecoin ids are used for multiple purposes, this JSON may contain additional keys for other services.
 The namecoin blockchain ensures unforgeable cryptographic ownership of the identity.
-When a node broadcasts its information over the OpenBazaar network, they include their user-friendly name if it exists.
+When a node broadcasts its information over the _OpenBazaar_ network, they include their user-friendly name if it exists.
 If a node claims a user-friendly name, each client verifies its ownership by performing a lookup on the namecoin blockchain.
-If the lookup succeeds, the name is displayed on the OpenBazaar GUI and the information is relayed; otherwise the information is discarded.
+If the lookup succeeds, the name is displayed on the _OpenBazaar_ GUI and the information is relayed; otherwise the information is discarded.

 As namecoin names can be transferred, this allows for participants to transfer their identity to other parties if they so desire; for example, a vendor can  transfer the ownership of their store by selling it.